ckormanyos/avr-gcc-build/README.md

 Workflow:
   - The build runs on GHA `ubuntu-latest` (i.e., `x86_64-linux-gnu` host).
-  - The GCC prerequisites GMP, MPFR and MPC are built on-the-fly in the Workflow-Run.
+  - GCC prerequisites such as [GMP](https://gmplib.org), [MPFR](https://www.mpfr.org) and [MPC](https://www.multiprecision.org) are built on-the-fly in the Workflow-Run.
-  - Build `binutils-2.41` and partially verify the build artifacts.
+  - Build [`binutils`](https://www.gnu.org/software/binutils) and partially verify the build artifacts.
+At the moment, version 2.41 is used.
   - Then build `avr-gcc` and partially verify the build artifacts.
   - Clone [`avrdudes/avr-libc`](https://github.com/avrdudes/avr-libc) and build it directly in the propoer location relative to `avr-gcc` and partially verify the build artifacts.
   - Test the newly built compiler.
 In this test, we build `ref_app` (the reference application) from [`ckormanyos/real-time-cpp`](https://github.com/ckormanyos).
 Subsequently verify the creation of all expected `ref_app` build results (such as ELF-file, HEX-file, map files, etc.).